DaniFoldi/ProtoGUI/README.md

 - Full color support (with RGB where applicable) in all content
 - Many placeholders
 - Targeted GUIs
+- Utility commands that can be used as click actions or separately

 ## Setup tutorial